-13. Ruth Bader Ginsburg really, really loves opera.
+13. Ruth Bader Ginsburg really, really loved opera.

-“If I had any talent that God could give me, I would be a great diva,” she said during a conversation at Georgetown University’s Law School last year.
+“If I had any talent that God could give me, I would be a great diva,” she said during a conversation at Georgetown University’s Law School in 2015.
 “But sadly I have a monotone … [I sing] only in the shower and in my dreams.”
-That hasn’t stopped her from appearing as an extra in a handful of productions—or from fangirling (in her typically decorous manner) when Plácido Domingo sang to her.
+That didn't stop Ginsburg from appearing as an extra in a handful of productions—or from fangirling (in her typically decorous manner) when Plácido Domingo sang to her.

-14. Ruth Bader Ginsburg can probably do more pushups than you.
+14. Ruth Bader Ginsburg could probably do more pushups than you.

-For the past 20-plus years, Ginsburg has worked out twice weekly with a personal trainer—the same one Justice Kagan uses, on Ginsburg’s recommendation.
-Her regime includes an elliptical warm up, squats, planks, medicine ball tosses (she uses a 12-pounder!), and push-ups.
-She regularly does more than 20 push-ups.
-And she does it all while listening to classical music.
+For the last 20-plus years of her life, Ginsburg worked out twice weekly with a personal trainer—the same one Justice Kagan uses, on Ginsburg’s recommendation.
+Her regime included an elliptical warm up, squats, planks, medicine ball tosses (she used a 12-pounder!), and push-ups.
+She regularly did more than 20 push-ups.
+And did it all while listening to classical music.